bassslapper3390/Tool-to-Combat-Lack-of-Interoperability-in-Virtual-Machines-/README.md

 - QEMU QCOW2
 - Raw disk images

+## Platform Notes

+- **File Sharing & Static IP**: Requires SSH server on the target.
+On Windows, enable OpenSSH server via Windows Features.
+- **Messaging**: Both sender and receiver must allow traffic on the chosen port (default: 12345).
+Check firewall settings.
+- **Monitoring**: Cross-platform via `psutil`, but some metrics may not be available on all OSes.
+- **Static IP Assignment**: Only works on Linux VMs using `/etc/network/interfaces`.
+Not supported on Windows or with NetworkManager.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.